zacanger/niddesa/text/generated-translations/cullaniddesa/17-chinese-google.md

 Don't let me perish dullly on the way, please explain the method I can know, here is the separation of birth and aging. "

-90. [World Zun: "Pinchia!"]
+90. [Blessed One: "Pinchia!"]
 After seeing the annoyed by sex: the unrestrained people are "annoyed" by sex,

 Binchia!
 So you become a perpetrator: you should abandon color in order to no